Can You Sue An Uninsured Driver?

 There are other situations where it may be in your best interest to sue an uninsured driver.
 If the other driver was intoxicated at the time of the accident, for example, then a civil suit may proceed more smoothly.

-If you’re interested in suing an uninsured driver, then sit down with an auto accident attorney in your area for a free consultation.
+If you’re interested in suing an uninsured driver, sit down with an auto accident attorney in your area for a free consultation.
 The attorney will explain the best way to proceed with your case.
 In some cases, a civil suit is the best option.
 In other cases, suing an uninsured driver may not be worth the hassle.